DavidLoMain/Item-Classifier-for-Mobile-Game-ICMG-/README.md

 A Bad quality is a rune that has any other color (Blue, Green, White).

+# Future possibilities with this Project,
+- Signal to an Arduino Uno to use hardware to tap the screen of the tablet or mobile phone.
+- Automate the process by automatically taking a screenshot every n minutes, then sending the image as an input to the Matlab function

+P.S.
 There currently is no purpose for tts.m (Created by Siyi Deng, Which requires the license.txt) but I included in case I want to add tts functionality in the future.